juan-medina/kecs/core/src/Module.md

 Due to data-oriented design allow modern processors to highly optimize it for an over perform of more traditional systems.

-# Package com.juanmedina.kecs
+# Package com.juanmedina.kecs.world

-root package for KECS
+classes for managing our ECS world

 # Package com.juanmedina.kecs.entity

-classes for creating entities and views
+classes for using entities and views

 # Package com.juanmedina.kecs.system